What Is CPM? Definition, Formula, Examples, and When to Use It

 CPM (Cost Per Mille)

-It focuses on the cost of 1,000 impressions, which means that advertisers pay for the number of times their ads are shown, even without any user interactions with the offer.
+It is based on the cost of 1,000 impressions, which means that advertisers pay for the number of times their ads are shown, regardless of whether users interact with the ad.
 This model is ideal when the goal is to increase brand awareness and visibility.
 Publishers choose such payout format because they earn revenue based on particular volume of traffic they generate, even if users don’t click on or engage with the ad.

 CPC (Cost Per Click)

-Unlike the hero of our article, this model has a more telling name.
-If you work on the CPC format, the advertiser pays for every user who clicked on an ad.
+As the name suggests, advertisers pay for every click on an ad.
 The model is based on results and is often used when the goal is to drive traffic to a website or landing page.
-This model is attractive for advertisers looking for tangible actions, such as clicks, and is beneficial when the objective is a direct response.
+It is attractive for advertisers looking for measurable user actions and is especially useful for direct-response campaigns.

 CPA (Cost Per Action)